harterrt/harterrt/content/mozilla/why_experiment.md

 We launched a bunch of new features with Firefox 80 and we wanted to understand whether these new features improved our metrics.

-In the process, I ended up talking with a lot of Firefox engineers and explaining why we need to run a controlled experiment.
+In the process, I ended up talking with a bunch of Firefox engineers and explaining why we need to run a controlled experiment.
 There were a few questions that got repeated a lot, so I figure it's worth answering them here.